 This way, pvDesign will design your PV plant based on your inputs (the power limitation option is available for both Maximum Capacity and Specific Capacity), and the energy yield results will take into consideration this power limitation.
 This means that if our plant can generate energy at a higher power than this limit, pvDesign will cap the plant's energy generation.

-For any other questions or for more information, you can contact us at the following email: firstname.lastname@example.org.
+For any other questions or more information regarding this topic, you can contact us at: firstname.lastname@example.org